Strong reactions in quantum super PDEs. III: Exotic quantum supergravity: Quantum Geometrodynamic Cosmology

-\begin{theorem}[Expansivity-criterion for the Universe at the Planck epoch] A necessary and sufficient condition for the Universe in the Planck-epoch to be expansive is that the quantum non linear propagator, encoding this Universe, after crossed the Goldstone boundary, has the boundary part, $P$, contained between the quantum Higgs-universe and some other massive transversal section $B\subset\widehat{(Higgs)}$,\footnote{See the representation in Fig. \ref{figure-planck-epoch-universe}.} thermodynamic quantum exotic, in the sense of Definition \ref{thermodynamic-quantum-exotic-nonlinear-propagator}, i.e., for the quantum energy conservation form $\omega_H$, one has that $<\omega_H|_P,P>$ is positive definite.
-We call this condition the {\em quantum expansivity condition} on the quantum nonlinear propagator encoding the Universe at the Planck epoch. \end{theorem} \begin{proof} This theorem follows directly after Proposition \ref{proposition-thermodynamic-quantum-exotic-nonlinear-propagator}, Theorem \ref{big-bang-and-thermodynamic-exotic-component-propagator}, Theorem \ref{relation-between-higgs-universe-quantum-energy-and-the-boundary-of-the-big-bang-quantum-nonlinear-propagator} and Corollary \ref{relation-between-quantum-higgs-universe-mass-and-big-bang-quantum-nonlinear-propagator}.
-Let us here only to emphasize that the quantum energy content of any quantum nonlinear propagator of the Universe at the Planck epoch is zero, according to the conservation of vacuum quantum numbers.
-In fact if $\tilde V=V\bigcup_{B_H}\hat V$, with $V=V_1\bigcup B_H$, where $V_1$ is the big-bang quantum nonlinear propagator and $\hat V$ is a quantum nonlinear propagator contained in $\widehat{(Higgs)}[i]$, with $\partial\hat V=B_H\bigcup P\bigcup B$, we get for the quantum energy conservation:
+\begin{theorem}[Expansiveness-criterion for the Universe at the Planck epoch] A necessary and sufficient condition for the Universe in the Planck-epoch to be expansive is that the quantum non linear propagator, encoding this Universe, after crossed the Goldstone boundary, has the boundary part, $P$, contained between the quantum Higgs-universe and some other massive transversal section $B\subset\widehat{(Higgs)}$,\footnote{See the representation in Fig. \ref{figure-planck-epoch-universe}.} thermodynamic quantum exotic, in the sense of Definition \ref{thermodynamic-quantum-exotic-nonlinear-propagator}, i.e., for the quantum energy conservation form $\omega_H$, one has that $<\omega_H|_P,P>+\Delta H[i|t_1,t_2]_{00}\in A$ is positive definite.
+We call this condition the {\em quantum expansiveness condition} on the nonlinear quantum propagator encoding the Universe at the Planck epoch. \end{theorem} \begin{proof} This theorem follows directly after Proposition \ref{proposition-thermodynamic-quantum-exotic-nonlinear-propagator}, Theorem \ref{big-bang-and-thermodynamic-exotic-component-propagator}, Theorem \ref{relation-between-higgs-universe-quantum-energy-and-the-boundary-of-the-big-bang-quantum-nonlinear-propagator} and Corollary \ref{relation-between-quantum-higgs-universe-mass-and-big-bang-quantum-nonlinear-propagator}.
+Let us here only emphasize that the quantum energy content of any nonlinear quantum propagator of the Universe at the Planck epoch is zero, according to the conservation of vacuum quantum numbers.
+In fact if $\tilde V=V\bigcup_{B_H}\hat V$, with $V=V_1\bigcup B_H$, where $V_1$ is the big-bang nonlinear quantum propagator and $\hat V$ is a nonlinear quantum propagator contained in $\widehat{(Higgs)}[i]$, with $\partial\hat V=B_H\bigcup P\bigcup B$, we get for the quantum energy conservation:

-Therefore we get $H[i|B]=H[i|B_H]+<\omega_H,P>$.
-Since must be $<\omega_H,P>$ and $H[i|B_H]$ positive definite, it follows that also $H[i|B]$ is positive definite, as it must be, since $B$ is a massive quantum universe.
+Therefore we get $H[i|B]_0=H[i|B_H]_0+<\omega_H,P>+\Delta H[i|t_1,t_{B_H}]_{00}$.
+Since must be $<\omega_H,P>+\Delta H[i|t_1,t_{B_H}]_{00}$ and $H[i|B_H]_0$ positive definite, it follows that also $H[i|B]_0$ is positive definite, as it must be, since $B$ is a massive quantum universe.
 On the other hand, the quantum energy content of $\tilde V$ must be zero, hence we get:

-Therefore, we get $H[i|\hat V]=H[i|B_H]$.
-Since one has $H[i|B_H]=H[i|B]-<\omega_H,P>$ one obtains the formula:
+Therefore, we get $H[i|\hat V]=H[i|B_H]_0$.
+Since one has $H[i|B_H]_0=H[i|B]_0-(<\omega_H,P>+\Delta H[i|t_{B_H},t]_{00})$ one obtains the formula: